js-data/js-data-mongodb/README.md

 var store = new JSData.DS();
 var adapter = new DSMongoDBAdapter();

-store.registerAdapter('mongodb', adapter, { default: true });

-// "store" will now use the MongoDB adapter for all async operations
+// "store" will now use the MongoDB adapter for all async operations store.registerAdapter('mongodb', adapter, { default: true });

+var User = store.defineResource({
+  // Why couldn't Mongo just use "id"?
+  idAttribute: '_id',

+  // map this resource to a collection, default is Resource#name
+  table: 'users'
+});
 ```

 ## Changelog